THIS FARM OPERATES ON 100% NATURAL FOUR BEAT........

 Plus many more ribbons at the Mountain Horse Shows throughout the year!

-Our Farm is located at the Gateway of the Great Smoky Mountains in beautiful Loudon, Tennessee.
+Our Main Farm is located at the Gateway of the Great Smoky Mountains in beautiful Loudon, Tennessee.
+We have an alternate Farm Location as of 2014 in Lecanto Florida bordering the beautiful Withlocoochee State Forest.

 Bobby and Patty Beaty are the proud owners of some of the most wonderful, naturally gaited Rocky Mountain and Kentucky Mountain Saddle Horses that have been bred.
 Our horses are bred and gently raised to be pleasure horses and companions to their owners.
 Patty Beaty created and maintains this site with love and affection for the animals we own and lovingly care for.